The practical stuff

 FOOD & DRINK

-The Barbican has a host of eating options: bring your own food to eat on the foyers or have coffee and cake from the foyer cafes (including the brand new Camera Cafe on Beech Street); enjoy cafeteria-style service in the Barbican Foodhall, a smart set of nibbles and cocktails in the Barbican Lounge or a three-course meal in the Gin Joint restaurant if it's a special occasion.
+The Barbican has a host of eating options: bring your own food to eat on the foyers or have coffee and cake from the foyer cafes (including the new Cinema Cafe and Bar on Beech Street); enjoy cafeteria-style service in the Barbican Foodhall, a smart set of nibbles and cocktails in the Barbican Lounge or a three-course meal in the Gin Joint restaurant if it's a special occasion.
 For opening hours, click here.
-Other restaurants very close by include Côte Brasserie on Beech Street and Pizza Express on London Wall which caters especially for children.
+Other restaurants very close by include Côte Brasserie on Beech Street, and Pizza Express and London Wall Bar & Kitchen which cater especially for children.

 LSO St Luke's friendly in-house cafe (underground, in what used to be the crypt) is open before and after lunchtime concerts and serves sandwiches, snacks and hot and cold drinks; there's a full hot meal menu for the Radio 3 Lunchtime Concerts.
 In the summer, local residents and workers from nearby offices come and picnic on the front lawn - why not join them?
 Whitecross Street, a stone's-throw from LSO St Luke's, is famous for its daily food market.
 There's a large Waitrose on this street too, and some lovely green spaces to eat al fresco including Fortune Park (complete with children's play area) and Bunhill Fields.